scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/P
 ```

-We can see that the AVA was deducted from the account:
+We can see that the AVAX was deducted from the account:

 ```json
 curl -X POST --data '{